Skip to main content

 Content-Type: application/json

-Create and manage customer API keys from Settings -> API Access.
+Create and manage customer API keys from Settings -> API & MCP.
 The endpoint also supports OAuth for Claude custom connectors.
 In that flow, Claude sends a Duckie-issued OAuth access token instead of a static customer API key.

 Connect from Claude